-Under the Rehabilitation Act of 1973 (Section 504), the Americans with Disabilities Act (ADA), Title III (Public Accommodations), Hawai'i Pacific University does not discriminate against individuals with disabilities.
+Under the Rehabilitation Act of 1973 (Section 504), the Americans with Disabilities Act (ADA), Title III (Public Accommodations), HPU does not discriminate against individuals with disabilities.

-Hawai'i Pacific University will make reasonable accommodations in its policies, practices, and procedures in order to: (1) allow students with disabilities to benefit from the services and facilities offered by the University, and (2) employ otherwise qualified individuals with disabilities who are able to do the essential tasks of the specific jobs.
+HPU will make reasonable accommodations in its policies, practices, and procedures in order to: (1) allow students with disabilities to benefit from the services and facilities offered by the University, and (2) employ otherwise qualified individuals with disabilities who are able to do the essential tasks of the specific jobs.
 HPU will accommodate known disabilities, unless to do so would impose an undue hardship.
 This is interpreted to mean significant difficulty (fundamentally altering the nature of the services and facilities provided by the University) or expense.